 Almost two years ago now, I wrote a post on the difficulty of finding running gear for tall women and gave some suggestions based on my own purchases.
-(To read my original post, click here!).
+(To read my original post, click here and for the most updated recommendations, see my newest post here).
 That post has become of the most popular articles on Technically Running, and it has been so fun to hear from my fellow tall ladies and know that I’m able to help them out!
 Of course, finding tall running clothes continues to be challenging, but I’ve still managed to grow my own running wardrobe over the past two years, so I wanted to take the time to share more running gear for tall women.
 Enjoy and happy running!

 1. Brooks Running Finding “regular” running shorts (i.e., the loose kind–not compression shorts) is particularly tricky as a tall woman.
 Most of the options out there come with 2-3″ inseams, which basically amounts to underwear if you’re 6’1″ (and, in my case, lots of thigh chafing).
 Brooks Running offers running shorts for women with 5-7″ inseams, and they have done a great job ensuring that longer doesn’t mean unstylish or frumpy.
 I just picked up a pair of the Sherpa 6″ shorts and am already in love after only a couple runs in them.
 They are loose and comfortable around my legs, and long enough that they don’t ride up or allow my thighs to rub together.
 The only complaint I have is that the waist is a bit lower cut than I typically buy, but it does have a drawstring and seems to stay in place fairly well.
 Brooks also offers compression shorts with a long inseam (Infiniti 7″ Short Tight).